 The program centers on vibrant pink versions of the public safety officer's uniform patch.
 These bright pink patches have been specially designed by each participating agency specifically for the #PinkPatchProject campaign.
 Officers at each of the participating agencies will wear these pink patches on their regular uniforms for the entire month of October each year during “Breast Cancer Awareness Month.”

 The pink patches are intended to stimulate conversation with the community and to encourage public awareness about the importance of early detection and the on-going fight against this disease.

 How Can You Support the Pink Patch Project?

-Starting now, until the end of October, we will be selling SGPD pink patches to the public for $10.00 each.
+Starting now, until the end of October, we will be selling SGPD pink patches, t-shirts and challenge coins to the public.
 Cash or checks payable to City of San Gabriel will be accepted.
 The proceeds will be donated to the City of Hope at the end of the PinkPatchProject in November.
 To purchase a patch, contact Sgt.
-Christine Nolasco at 626.308.2843 or email@example.com or Lt.
-Alex Quijada at 626.308.2844 or firstname.lastname@example.org.
-We anticipate having t-shirts available for sale in the near future.
+Christine Nolasco at 626.308.2843 or firstname.lastname@example.org or Lt.
+Alex Quijada at 626.308.2844 or email@example.com.

 During “Breast Cancer Awareness” month in October, officers will be able to wear the pink patches on their uniforms (on a voluntary basis).
-More details will follow soon.
 More information on the Los Angeles County #PinkPatchProject, visit their website at www.pinkpatchproject.com.